Kerry says to meet Russia's Lavrov in London on Ukraine

 WASHINGTON U.S. Secretary of State John Kerry will travel to London to meet with Russian counterpart Sergei Lavrov on Friday to discuss proposals for resolving the Ukrainian crisis days before a referendum in Ukraine's Crimea region on joining Russia.

-Kerry told lawmakers that he was traveling at the request of President Barack Obama, who met with Ukraine's interim Prime Minister Arseny Yatseniuk at the White House on Wednesday.
+Kerry told lawmakers he was travelling at the request of President Barack Obama, who was meeting with Ukraine's Prime Minister Arseny Yatseniuk at the White House on Wednesday to explore ways to calm the tensions with Moscow.

 Russia's bloodless seizure of the Crimea has brought U.S.-Russian relations to one of their lowest points since the Cold War, with no sign that tensions are easing.

-"Our job is to try to present them with a series of options that are appropriate in order to try to respect the people of Ukraine, international law, and the interests of all concerned," Kerry said in testimony before a U.S. House of Representatives committee about the State Department's 2015 budget request.
+"Our job is to try to present them with a series of options that are appropriate in order to try to respect the people of Ukraine, international law, and the interests of all concerned," Kerry told the House of Representatives Appropriations Committee on Foreign Operations on Wednesday.

-Kerry met with Lavrov twice in Europe last week on the sidelines of conferences in Paris and Rome.
+Kerry met with Lavrov twice in Europe last week.
 He gave the foreign minister a one-page paper laying out proposals for ending the standoff over Crimea, including the idea of a "contact group" bringing Russia, Ukraine and other countries together to forge a diplomatic solution.

 U.S. officials said Lavrov was not authorized to make decisions and took the proposals back to Putin.

-"We need to approach this in ways that we get Russia to be able to respect the sovereignty of the country, the integrity of international law, the rights of Ukrainian people to make decisions for themselves even as Russian speakers and Russia's interests can be appropriately met," Kerry said.
+"We need to approach this in ways that we get Russia to be able to respect the sovereignty of the country, the integrity of international law, the rights of Ukrainian people to make decisions for themselves even as Russian speakers and Russia's interests can be appropriately met," Kerry told lawmakers.

 "I don't want to go into all of the detail except to say ... it can get ugly fast if the wrong choices are made, and it can get ugly in multiple directions," he said.
 "So, our hope is that indeed there is a way to have a reasonable outcome, here."

-The U.S. Senate Foreign Relations Committee on Wednesday approved legislation that would impose strict sanctions on Russians involved in the intervention in Ukraine and provide aid to the new government in Kiev.
+The U.S. Senate Foreign Relations Committee will vote on Wednesday on legislation addressing the Ukraine crisis that contains sanctions and funding for Ukraine.

 "They may well, but they may have the referendum, have the vote and not move in the Duma (legislature) to do the other things," he said.